In the previous blog post, we discussed that even the best strategy can fall prey to the wrong trading mindset.

 “Is it a lost cause, then?”, you may ask.

-Forex Mind Tuner – The Ultimate Form of Mental Training for Traders
+Forex Mental Tuner – An Effective Form of Mental Training for Traders

-No, there's hope.
-For this reason, FX Mind Tuner was created by a PhD and internationally recognized authority on learning and subliminal programming, professional money managers with decades of successful trading experience, and a certified hypnotherapist.
+No, there’s hope.
+It’s called the FX Mental Tuner – created by a PhD and internationally recognized authority on learning and subliminal programming, a certified hypnotherapist, and professional money managers with decades of successful trading experience.

 Unlike meditation, it does not require that you spend any amount of time during your waking hours practicing how to get it right.
-You simply play the FX Mind Tuner MP3 when you're laying in bed and ready to go to sleep, and let the relaxing, classical music do the rest.
-The trading affirmations designed to train your mind for success will be played along with the music, so that you hear exactly what the statements are.
-It's that simple.
+You simply play the FX Mental Tuner MP3 when you’re laying in bed and ready to go to sleep, and let the relaxing, classical music do the rest.
+The trading affirmations designed to train your mind for success are played alongside the music, so that you hear exactly what the statements are.
+It is not a subliminal recording where the messages cannot be heard and always leave you wondering what your mind is actually being fed.

-The combination of mental training via FX Mind Tuner with the practical, step-by-step proprietary strategies you will learn in our FastTrack program, create an ideal training environment for individuals who want to maximize their growth potential.
+The combination of mental training via FX Mental Tuner with the professional trading tools and training provided in our FastTrack program, create an ideal learning environment for individuals who want to maximize their growth potential as traders.
 This fusion of subconscious/physical training is much more effective than the traditional approach of using a pure CONSCIOUS effort to perfect a trading strategy or system.
-Why?

 Works Citied in this Blog Post